 An easy vegan Couscous Stuffed Bell Peppers recipe!
 Colorful bell peppers are stuffed with fluffy couscous, black beans, tomatoes, and delicious Mexican-inspired flavors.
 Personalize them with your favorite toppings before serving!
-(Oil-free.)
+(Vegan, oil-free.)

 These colorful Couscous Stuffed Peppers are made with delicious Mexican-inspired flavors.